oconnor663/jacko.io/posts/async_io.md

     let mut n = 1;
     loop {
         let (socket, _) = listener.accept()?;
-        thread::spawn(move || one_response(n, socket).unwrap());
+        thread::spawn(move || one_response(socket, n).unwrap());
         n += 1;
     }
 }
 ```

 Great, it still works, and now it only takes one second.
 Threads are
-convenient, at least when the compiler is happy with them.
-But as we saw in the
-introduction, spawning a new thread for every request doesn't work well once
+convenient, but as we saw in the introduction, spawning a new thread for every
-there are thousands of requests flying around.
-This is why we've gone through
+request won't work when there are thousands of requests flying around.
+This is
-all this trouble to learn async/await.
-So, how do we use async/await with
+why we've gone through all this trouble to learn async/await.
+So, how do we use
-sockets?
+async/await with sockets?

 ## Poll